 The law gives you a ton of leeway in doing this, and it only insists that you must identify that your email is an advertisement.

-Every email you send must have a prominent and visible unsubscribe option in it.
+Every email you send must have a prominent and visible unsubscribe option.
 And, you shouldn't send emails without the unsubscribe option as it is more likely to be reported as spam by the readers.

 Any opt-out option you offer must accept opt-out requests for at least 30 days after you send your email.